REVrobotics/CANBridge/README.md

 ## Overview

-This respository is for the SPARK MAX software that is run on the NI roboRIO.
+This respository is for the CANBridge software that is run on non-roboRIO platforms.

 ## Build Requirements